coloursofnoise/Resources/Audio:-How-Tos.md

 ![](https://cdn.discordapp.com/attachments/445236692136230943/714571482231210024/unknown.png)

-3. Select File > Import Audio Files... then browse to your sound/song.
+3. Select File > Import Audio Files... then browse to your song.
 This brings up a new "Audio Bin" window.
 You'll want to right click on your song, then select "Create New Event":

 ![image](https://cdn.discordapp.com/attachments/445236692136230943/714572284194455603/unknown.png)

 Choose "2D Event", hit Create, then close the Audio Bin window.

-4. On the left panel, switch to the Events tab: you'll find your sound/song there.
+4. On the left panel, switch to the Events tab: you'll find your song there.
 Drag it into a directory with your nickname and rename it so that the name doesn't contain symbols / spaces / etc.

 5. Assign your song/sound to your bank: